NaixGames/Polycosmos/README.md

 # Requirements
 - Have Hades installed (duh!).
 Download what version you need of [ModImporter](https://github.com/SGG-Modding/ModImporter/releases/tag/1.5.2) and put modimporter.exe in your Hades/Content folder.
 - Have [ModUtils](https://github.com/SGG-Modding/ModUtil/releases) installed.
 For this download the latest version from the Github link, unzip that folder on Hades/Content/Mods and then Open modimporter.exe in you Hades/Content folder.
 Note you might need to create the Mods folder.
-- Have [StyxScribe](https://github.com/SGG-Modding/StyxScribe) installed, without the REPL part.
-For this, download the mod and put StyxScribe.py and SubsumeHades.py in your Hades folder, put the folders StyxScribe and StyxScribeShared in Hades/Content/Mods folder.
+- Have [StyxScribe without the REPL](https://github.com/NaixGames/StyxScribeWithoutREPL) installed, without the REPL part.
+For this download the mod from the link and put StyxScribe.py and SubsumeHades.py in your Hades folder, put the folders StyxScribe and StyxScribeShared in Hades/Content/Mods folder.
 Run modimporter.exe.
 If you have Python installed you can check everything is working fine here by executing SubsumeHades.py in Hades folder.
 That should open Hades.
 - Now you can use the modimporter.exe to install the Polycosmos mod folder in this repository.
 That is, put the Polycosmos folder in Hades/Content/Mods folder and open modimporter.exe.
 At this point your Mods folder should look like this:

 ![](https://github.com/NaixGames/Polycosmos/blob/main/FolderStructure.png?raw=true)